-We love teaching workshops!
-Sharing our love of music – and especially the ukulele – has led us all over the US to give workshops at festivals, ukulele groups, schools, arts communities, and in music stores.
+Sharing our love of music – and especially the ukulele – has led us all over the USA to give workshops at festivals, ukulele groups, schools, arts communities, and in music stores.
 We give workshops on both musical instruction and professional development for artists, and the evolution of Kansas City jazz during the wild days of the Prohibition era.
 Listed below are our most popular workshops, and we can tailor any of these to fit your group and student level.
 We’re constantly working on developing new workshops and new methods to share knowledge and encourage players, so if you have something specific in mind that you don’t see here – let’s talk!

 Email us at email@example.com